cocome-community-case-study/cocome-cloud-jee-platform-migration/cocome-maven-project/doc/Troubleshooting.md

 'Java Errors'

-Add the JDK 7 path to your PATH environment variable if you have problems with running glassfish through the maven install command.
+Add the JDK 7 path to your PATH environment variable if you have problems with running Glassfish through the maven install command.

 'Buid Problems'